toasted226/colourful-assembly-language/README.md

 std::cout << char(v_1);
 ```

-### Loop Registers - **FE & CE**
+### Loop Opcodes - **FE & CE**
-Begins a loop over the code between this register and the closing register.
+Begins a loop over the code between this opcode and the closing opcode.
 Loops the number of times specified by the value in the variable with the given variable address.

 | **Red** | **Green** | **Blue** |
 |-------|-------|-------|